Mikkomario/Utopia-Scala/README.md

 ### Use of External Libraries
 This abstraction level concept is also why **I've opted to use as few external libraries as possible**.
-I want to give **you** the freedom to **choose** which libraries suit you best while still providing you with a easy-to-use foundation.
+I want to give **you** the freedom to **choose** which libraries suit you best while still providing you with an easy-to-use foundation.

-For example, the JSON interface I've written is not very efficient.
-If you wish to use a standardized JSON interface instead, that's completely possible.
-And If you wish to utilize that with typeless values and other features offered by *Utopia*, you can do what I've done and write a similar interface yourself.

-The times I have opted to use external libraries (Utopia Disciple and Utopia Nexus for Tomcat), you can find out that most of the implementation code is in-fact independent from the libraries used.
+The times I have opted to use external libraries (Utopia Disciple, Utopia Nexus for Tomcat), you can find out that most of the implementation code is in-fact independent from the libraries used.
 If you want to use different libraries, you don't need to write that much code by yourself.